emhill/117-Su15/src/morea/09.files/pwod.md

 morea_labels:

 ---
-# Practice HW10: Files & While
+# HW: Files & While

-In this practice HW you will create 3 programs that get input/output from files and use while loops.
+In this HW you will create 3 programs that get input/output from files and use while loops.

 {% include wod-times.html Rx="<15 min" Av="15-30 min" Sd="30-45 min" DNF="45+ min" %}